eclipse/epsilon-website/mkdocs/docs/doc/articles/profiled-uml-models/index.md

 - `UML`: The profiled model we wish to create.
 This model should not be read on load but should be stored on disposal (i.e. when the EOL program finishes).
 - `ActivityFunctionsProfile`: The model containing the `ActivityFunctions` profile that we wish to apply to the `UML` model.
 This model should be read on load but not stored on disposal (since we don't really want to make any changes to it).

-The EOL program that populates our `UML` model looks as follows:
+The EOL program that creates and populates our `UML` model looks as follows.

 ```eol
 // Get hold of the ActivityFunctions profile